Croire

 "Croire" (/fr/; "To Trust") is a song performed in French by Belgian singer Lara Fabian, written by Alain Garcia and composed by Jacques Cardona.
-The song was 's entry in the Eurovision Song Contest 1988, and became a hit in Europe selling nearly 500,000 copies.
+The song in the Eurovision Song Contest 1988, and became a hit in Europe selling nearly 500,000 copies.

 Lyrics

 The song is a ballad, with Fabian singing that she wants to believe in the good of humanity, rather than its dark side.
 She sings that "we have love within us", which is her central belief.
 Fabian also recorded the song in English and German, as "Trust" and "Glaub'" respectively.

 Eurovision Song Contest

 "Croire" was performed at the 1988 edition of the Eurovision Song Contest by Fabian as an 18 year old emerging artist, who years later became internationally established.

 As a child and a teenager, Fabian composed her melodies and covered others songs on the piano, performed in small show rooms around Brussels and took part in amateurs contests in Belgium during the 1980s, winning several prizes.
 Her win at "Le Tremplin de Bruxelles" gave her the opportunity to record her first single, the double track "L'Aziza est en pleurs" / "Il y avait", in 1986.
 After listening to both songs, producer Hubert Terheggen hurried to a piano-bar in Belgium where Fabian performed, and asked her to represent RTL TV channel for Luxembourg in the Eurovision Song Contest 1988.
 "Croire", composed by Jacques Cardona and Alain Garcia, was then presented to Fabian.

 At Eurovision the song was conducted by Régis Dupré and performed seventeenth, following 's Reynaert with "Laissez briller le soleil" and preceding 's Luca Barbarossa with "Vivo (Ti scrivo)".
 At the close of voting, it had received 90 points, placing 4th in a field of 21.
 This is Luxembourg's last entry in Eurovision to score a top five as well as a top ten position.
 It was succeeded as Luxembourgish representative at the 1989 contest by Park Café with "Monsieur".